 - Do Nothing: There is no reaction to a safety violation during the SafetyNet check.
 In addition, an already locked device can be unlocked again by changing the setting from Lock to Do Nothing.

 - Lock: All managed apps will be blocked (see also the section Lock Android Enterprise).

 - Wipe: Fully managed devices can be reset to factory default settings (full wipe).
 For devices that have a work profile, the work profile is deleted from the device (partial wipe).

 It is generally sufficient to select the Lock option and then check the user’s device to determine what the problem is.

-Locked devices can be selected under Control Panel→ Devices and unlocked with Unlock Work Profile.
+Locked devices can be selected under Control Panel→ Devices and unlocked with Unlock Workspace.
 However, the lock is repeated after 10 minutes if the cause of the lock has not been removed.

 You can also put these settings in place in the Android Enterprise policies and thus determine different settings for selected users, groups, or devices.
 Depending on the circumstances, it may take up to 10 minutes after configuring the devices for these policies to take effect.
 If settings are set up in the policies, they will have a higher priority than settings made in the global settings.
 The latter will then be applied only to those users for whom no policies have been created and distributed..